 - Elevate the injured limb above your heart whenever possible to help prevent or limit swelling.

+The injuries that cause sprains can also cause serious injuries, including fractures.
 See your doctor if your sprain isn't improving after two or three days.

 Get emergency medical assistance if:

 - You're unable to bear weight on the injured leg, the joint feels unstable or numb, or you can't use the joint.
 This may mean the ligament was completely torn.
 On the way to the doctor, apply a cold pack.

 - You develop redness or red streaks that spread out from the injured area.
 This may mean you have an infection.